The following

 traces on the circuit board to isolate and access the correct DIN sync

 I/O signals.
-This modification reroutes the internal sequencer /
+This modification reroutes the internal sequencer and tiny

 matrix of the MIDIJACK by extracting the signals and inserting the